What is RAID 5?

 RAID 5 evenly balances reads and writes, and is currently one of the most commonly used RAID methods.
 It has more usable storage than RAID 1 and RAID 10 configurations and provides performance equivalent to RAID 0.

-RAID 5 groups have a minimum of three hard disk drives (HDDs) and no maximum.
+RAID 5 groups have a minimum of three HDDs and no maximum.
 Because the parity data is spread across all drives, RAID 5 is considered one of the most secure RAID configurations.

 How RAID 5 works

 The benefits of RAID 5 primarily come from its combined use of disk striping and parity.
-Striping is the process of storing consecutive segments of data across different storage devices, and allows for better throughput and performance.
+Striping is the process of storing consecutive segments of data across different storage devices; it enables better throughput and performance.
 Disk striping alone does not make an array fault tolerant, however.
 Disk striping combined with parity provides RAID 5 with redundancy and reliability.